AdaCore/gnat-llvm/README.md

 feasibility of generating LLVM byte code for Ada and to open the LLVM ecosystem to Ada, including tools such as [KLEE](https://klee.github.io).

-Note that we are not planning on replacing any existing GNAT port based on GCC, so this project goes in addition rather than in replacement.
+Note that we are not planning on replacing any existing GNAT port that's based on GCC: this project is meant to provide additional, not replacement, GNAT ports.

 There are known bugs and limitations in this version.